 Understandably, this decision can get confusing.
 There are so many different options to choose from (see: Google G Suite) and sometimes it can get hard to narrow it down.
 The bottom line is that for Government Contractors of all sizes, it now makes sense to deploy into Office 365 GCC High.
-While the per license pricing is slightly more than Commercial, for most organizations, the ability to become fully DFARS 7012 compliant outweighs the cost difference.
+While the per license pricing is slightly more than Commercial, for most organizations, the ability to become fully CMMC compliant outweighs the cost difference.
 DCMA is currently conducting DFARS audits on contractors within the Defense Industrial Base (DIB), and the DoD is taking steps reward businesses for their compliance programs.
 Furthermore, at the CMMC 1.0 Press Release, Ellen Lord (Under Secretary of Defense for Acquisition & Sustainment) stated "One of my biggest concerns is implementing CMMC for small and medium businesses, because that's where a large part innovation comes from.
 We need small and medium businesses in our defense industrial base, and we need to retain them...
 So right now, there are a number of primes who have come up with some ideas about how to more cost-effectively accredit small and medium businesses."

 If you do work with the US Government, regardless of fund source or procurement process, you need GCC High.
-DFARS 7012 and CMMC have three basic requirements.
+DFARS 7012 and CMMC have three basic requirements:

 The first can be met with each option of Office 365, including GCC High.
 The second requirement requires you meet the first and third.
 The third requirement can ONLY be met with GCC High.

 While there are still some contractors delaying their migration to Office 365 GCC High, it is not a decision that should be taken lightly as the government is getting more aggressive in how they are evaluating the SSPs and POA&Ms of prospective contractors as part of the source selection board process.
-Read more about why deploying in Office 365 GCC High is the best option.
+Read more about why deploying in Office 365 GCC High is the best option to meet CMMC.

 Also, Microsoft provides a helpful list of regulations and certifications they meet with Office 365 GCC High.
-It is also important to note that, for obvious reasons, these environments do not permit sharing to external users using Office 365 Commercial. i.e. a user on an O365 GCC High Tenant cannot share a document (likely containing sensitive data) with another individual that does not have a similar secure environment.
+It is also important to note that this version of the platform does not currently support sharing to external users using Office 365 Commercial. i.e. a user on an O365 GCC High Tenant cannot share a document (likely containing sensitive data) with another individual that does not have a similar secure environment.
 This capability is currently on the Microsoft roadmap for Microsoft365 GCC High.